 There are different accommodation types and price categories around Cradle Mountain.
 Book your accommodation and self-catering cottage well in advance, otherwise, expect a much higher rate on the day of arrival.

 Camping is possible around Cradle Mountain.
 Powered and unpowered campsites are available at Discovery Parks.
 Nevertheless, remember that rain and snow are common, and nights are often pretty chilly and uncomfortable; one-digit night temps throughout the year and even minus in the winter.

 Best Months to Visit

 Location and Tips

-Cradle Mountain and Lake St Clair declared as National Park in 1971.
+Cradle Mountain and Lake St Clair National Park were established in 1971.
 Part of the Tasmanian Wilderness World Heritage Area since 1982.
 In 1922 it was a Scenic Reserve only.
 It is estimated that millions of native King Billy pines were felled until the 70s.
 Logging was and still is a threat to the old grown forests in Tasmania.

 We spent several days at Cradle Mountain National Park in February and a year later in November, and none was very sunny.
 We experienced different seasons in one day except for snow in February.
-Due to the untamed weather, Cradle Mountain was always covered in clouds five days and different seasons.
-However, this National Park is an exceptional place to get away from it all, and even just misty and rainy; it has a majestic beauty.
-It's worth getting here and one of the National Parks that shouldn't be missed.
-If you haven’t been to Cradle, you haven’t been to Tassie.
+Due to the untamed weather, Cradle Mountain was always covered in clouds four seasons in five days.

 5 Amazing Walks & Hikes